 - Hover over the information icon to view more detail including the part of speech, the Glossary name, the timestamp the entry was last modified and any custom field information (if applicable).

-- To insert the Glossary entry, click the downward arrow.
+- To insert the Glossary entry into the target string, click the downward arrow.

-Glossary terms are underlined with a dotted black line.
+Glossary terms are underlined with a dotted line.
 To view the Glossary entry details, hover over the term.
+You'll find all information provided by the Account Owner or Project Manager on the Glossary entry on the card, including definitions, variations, labels and custom field metadata.

-- To insert a glossary term in the target segment, click insert
+- To insert a Glossary term in the target string, click insert

 Next to the tabs are the action buttons that impact the translations and state of the Job.
 Depending on the workflow step you enter the CAT Tool on, you may see two or three action buttons.

-Click Save All to save all translations in the Job.
+Click Save All to save all translations in the current page of the CAT Tool.
+The bulk save functionality saves the strings for the page you're currently on.
+Each page has a limit of 100 strings.
 This action updates the translation memory.
-It is recommended that you click Save All before Submit.
+It is recommended that you click Save All on each page of strings you translate and also before Submit.

 To the right of the action buttons are three dropdown menus.